daun/statamic-cache-directives/README.md

 ### Echo

 Use `echo` to print a variable value.
-Echo directives can be standalone or block-style. **Output is HTML-escaped by default**, so it is safe to echo untrusted values.
+Echo directives can be standalone or block-style.
+Output is escaped for html contexts.

 ```html
 <a href="/account" data-cache="<!--[echo cache_status]-->">